shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/installing_app.md

 ### The {% include product %} developer community

 One of the wonderful things about Toolkit is that anyone can create a Toolkit app.
 Apps can be kept proprietary, or they can be shared within the [{% include product %} community](https://support.shotgunsoftware.com/hc/en-us/articles/219039828), adding to the {% include product %} arsenal.
-If you’ve created a really stellar app you want share on the {% include product %} community page, email us at [support@shotgunsoftware.com](mailto:support@shotgunsoftware.com).
+If you’ve created a really stellar app you want share on the {% include product %} community page, please visit our [support site](https://support.shotgunsoftware.com) for help.

 Standard Toolkit apps and apps created by the loving {% include product %} community are actively discussed in the **[{% include product %}-dev Google group](https://groups.google.com/a/shotgunsoftware.com/forum/?fromgroups#!forum/shotgun-dev)**.
 The knowledge and tool base continues to grow as the {% include product %} community adds their contributions.